-- Concept root derivation.
-This technique creates categories by taking a concept and finding other concepts that are related to it through analyzing whether any of the concept components are morphologically related.
-See the topic "Concept root derivation" for more information. - Concept inclusion.
+- Concept inclusion.
 This technique creates categories by taking a concept and finding other concepts that include it.
-See the topic "Concept Inclusion" on page 101 for more information. - Semantic network.
+See the topic "Concept Inclusion" on page 100 for more information. - Semantic network.
 This technique begins by identifying the possible senses of each concept from its extensive index of word relationships and then creates categories by grouping related concepts.
-See the topic "Semantic Networks" on page 102 for more information.
-This option is only available for English text. - Co-occurrence.
-This technique creates co-occurrence rules that can be used to create a new category, extend a category, or as input to another category technique.
-See the topic "Co-occurrence Rules" on page 103 for more information.
+See the topic "Semantic Networks" on page 101 for more information.
+This option is only available for English text.